How I want to live my life

 Some virtues I want to cultivate in order to do the above are...

 • Scout mindset – I commit to believe what is true and not believe what is not true.
 I commit to being honest with myself about reality (especially my own weaknesses and shortcomings) and not persisting in self-delusion.
 I commit to exploring the world with curiosity, not being afraid to change my mind or even pivot my work when it’s best.
 I will stare into the abyss.
 When thinking through my own role I will put impact over ego and act with humility.
 I will be open to taking calculated risks and thrive under uncertainty.
 I will ensure I am on track through pre-mortems, metrics, and regular reviews.
+However, while I will strive for truth I won't let the excesses of scout mindset hold me back from being persuasive and advocating for what I believe.

 • Responsibility – I commit to taking full responsibility for the circumstances of my life, and my physical, emotional, mental and spiritual wellbeing.
 I will practice self-improvement.
 I will maintain self-control and practice moderation.